Where Can I Collect Rocks?

 Rule #2: Check First, Wherever You Are

 Unfortunately, there are too many regulations to sum up in one blog post.
 On public and private lands, it is good practice to check if rock collecting is allowed before picking up a stone.
+A good tip: search for "rockhounding + location" to find more information about collecting rocks in the area you're traveling to.

 Rule #3: Don't Degrade the Land

-You Can Collect on Most BLM Land!
+Good News: You Can Collect on Most BLM Land!

 Where Else Can You Collect?